bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-02-newsletter.md

   `getblockfrompeer` RPC could cause multiple block-files ineligible for pruning, and cause a pruned node to exceed its data allowance.

-- [Bitcoin Core #25957][] wallet: fast rescan with BIP157 block filters for descriptor wallets FIXME:glozow
+- [Bitcoin Core #25957][] improves the performance of rescans for descriptor wallets by using the [block filter index][topic compact block filters] (if enabled) to skip blocks that don't spend or create UTXOs relevant to the wallet.

 - [Bitcoin Core #23578][] uses [HWI][topic hwi] and recently merged support for [BIP371][] (see [Newsletter #207][news207 bc22558]) to allow external signing